tellnes/bunyan-middleware/Readme.md

 - A function receiving `req` and `res` as arguments returning an object.
 The elements in the returned object will be added to the fields in the `request finish` message.

+**`filterFunction`** Default: `undefined`

+- A function receiving `req` and `res` as arguments returning a boolean.
+If this functions return value is truthy it will skip all logging for this request/response.

 **`logName`** Default: `'req_id'`

 - The name for the request id in the log output.